Skip to product information

 - A natural landscape painted with ash, a tranquil universe in the palm of your hand

-A landscape created by ash glaze
+A landscape woven with ash glaze

-Six-sided structure and neat appearance
+Six-sided structure and elegant appearance

 Memories engraved by ash and flames